 - Being specific helped us to recognize when God answered and to praise Him accordingly

-- The act made us stand in awe of God when we saw that He actually answered; this made me trust God more in other areas of my life.
+- The act made us stand in awe of God when we saw that He actually answered; this made us trust God more in other areas of our lives.

 - It changed the way I relate to God.
 I now see God as my Daddy that I can tell all my worries and be confident that He hears.